Kiranadil/Tip-Calculator-using-JavaScript/README.md

 ## Tip Calculator
-- An web app for calculating tip based on the percentage of the total bill.
+- A web app for calculating tip, based on the percentage of the total bill.

 ## Technologies used
 - JavaScript(for coding algorithms)